interTwin-eu/itwinai/docs/docs/use-cases/mnist.md

 ### ML training

-Is the step in which a neural network is trained on the training dataset, and validated on the validation dataset (these two are a result from a split of the pre-processed training dataset, produced by the pre-processing step).
+Is the step in which a neural network is trained on the training dataset, and validated on the validation dataset.
+The mentioned datasets are a result from a split of the pre-processed training dataset, produced by the pre-processing step.
-This step terminates the **training workflow**, and results into ML logs and a trained neural network, which is saved to the Models Registry.
+This step completes the **training workflow**, and results into ML logs and a trained neural network, which is saved to the Models Registry.
 The training workflow can be re-run multiple times with different (hyper)parameters, with the goal of optimizing some ML validation metric.
 The neural network with the best validation performances is used to make predictions on unseen data, in the inference step.